 - Data is a snapshot in time and future decisions should be aided by new data.
 You can’t make a decision on personnel based on 6-month old data.
 Find out how often the data might be needed.

-- Provide time-saving suggestions for using the data based on decisions such as awarding bonuses, deciding who receives training, promotions, or transfers.
+- Provide time-saving suggestions for using the data.
+Make sure this is based on decisions such as awarding bonuses, deciding who receives training, promotions, or transfers.

 One last thing: The managers will expect you to be the expert and they might expect you to remember specifics of previous conversations.
 One way to build trust is to understand the different preferences between managers, whether that be in a notes file, a saved screenshot, etc. Quick recall of a conversation that shows you support that manager’s specific issues will help build trust.
 That doesn’t mean a subservient work environment; it means finding ways to make a difference with data and helping managers trust data-driven decisions.